Check Out Our Rankings of the Top Electric and Manual Models!

 It’s a bit of a process to clean.
 While previous buyers said that it only took a few minutes once they had a system down, the double augers and large juicing screen take a bit of scrubbing.
 The Green Star definitely isn’t as quick to set up and take down as the Hurricane or Healthy Juicer.

 It’s expensive.
-The Green Star will run you about $500, which is 5 times the price of the Hurricane.
-We know it’s expensive, so we only recommend it to people who are planning on juicing lots of things in addition to wheatgrass.
+The Green Star is way more expensive than the Hurricane.
+This is why we only recommend it to people who are planning on juicing lots of things in addition to wheatgrass.

 Which Wheatgrass Juicer Should You Buy?